Nanny Taxes in New Jersey

 Paid sick leave can be used for:

-• Diagnosis, care, treatment of, or recovery from the employee’s own mental or physical illness, injury, or condition including preventive care
+• Diagnosis, care, treatment of, or recovery from the employee’s own mental or physical illness, injury, or condition, including preventive care

-• Caring for a family member during the diagnosis, care, treatment of, or recovery from a mental or physical illness, injury, or condition including preventive care
+• Caring for a family member during the diagnosis, care, treatment of, or recovery from a mental or physical illness, injury, or condition, including preventive care

 • Time needed because the employee or family member is a victim of domestic or sexual violence.
 This includes:

-• Medical attention is needed to recover from physical or psychological injury or disability caused by domestic or sexual violence
+• Medical attention needed to recover from physical or psychological injury or disability caused by domestic or sexual violence

 • Services from a designated domestic violence agency or other victim services organization;